A Time for Mercy: Plot

-Taking the case puts Brigance at odds with most of the residents of Clanton, as well as the local law enforcement community, including his longtime friend Sheriff Walls.
-He tries to convince Judge Noose to find another lawyer to defend young Gamble but to no avail.
-Meanwhile, Brigance and his associate Harry Rex Vonner are working on a tort case against the Central and Southern Railroad.
-The case involves the death of a young family named Smallwood in a collision with a train at a poorly maintained crossing.
-Brigance needs to win that case, also in Judge Noose's court, in order to pay the costs of defending Drew Gamble, as Drew's mother is penniless and the government will only pay Brigance a small stipend of $1,000.
+Taking the case puts Jake at odds with most of the residents of Clanton, as well as the local law enforcement community, including his longtime friend Sheriff Ozzie Walls.
+He tries to convince Judge Noose to find another lawyer to defend Drew but to no avail.
+Meanwhile, Jake and his associate Harry Rex Vonner are working on a tort case against the Central and Southern Railroad.
+The case involves the death of a young family in a collision with a train at a poorly maintained crossing.
+Jake needs to win that case, also in Judge Noose's court, in order to pay the costs of defending Drew, as Josie is penniless and the government will only pay Jake a small stipend of $1,000.

-With the assistance of his paralegal Portia Lang and the advice of his mentor Lucien Wilbanks, Brigance puts together a case he hopes will sway at least some jurors to find young Gamble not guilty.
-The strategy is based on the fact that Kiera Gamble is pregnant after being sexually assaulted by Kofer.
-By concealing the pregnancy until the trial, the element of surprise does indeed have the desired effect, resulting in a hung jury and the release of Drew Gamble on bail.
-Because Josie Gamble wants her daughter to avoid the problems she had faced as a young mother, she agrees to let Brigance and his wife Carla adopt the baby.
+With the assistance of his paralegal Portia Lang and his mentor Lucien Wilbanks, Jake puts together a case he hopes will sway at least some jurors to find Drew not guilty.
+The strategy is based on the fact that Kiera is pregnant after being sexually assaulted by Kofer.
+By concealing the pregnancy until the trial, the element of surprise does indeed have the desired effect, resulting in a hung jury and Drew's release on bail.
+Because Josie wants her daughter to avoid the problems she had faced as a young mother, she agrees to let Jake and his wife Carla adopt the baby, which they name Luke.

-Meanwhile, Judge Noose orders Ford County to pay Brigance in full for his time and expenses of defending Drew Gamble, a decision which is promptly appealed by the attorney for the county.
-In addition, Wilbanks suggests a way for Brigance to get the Smallwood case moved to chancery court, where the case can be tried without a jury and Judge Reuben Atlee will undoubtedly force the railroad into a settlement.
+Meanwhile, Judge Noose orders Ford County to pay Jake in full for his time and expenses of defending Drew, a decision which is promptly appealed by the attorney for the county.
+In addition, Lucien suggests a way for Jake to get the railroad case moved to chancery court, where it can be tried without a jury and Judge Reuben Atlee will undoubtedly force the railroad into a settlement.